Gry1995/Iot-Project/Smart home automation/README.md

-# Smart home automation based on Home-Assistant.io
+# Smart Home Automation Based on Home-Assistant.io
 ## 1. Prerequired project:

    These are projects which I created and finished before, I will use them to make some automation here.